pxlvre/gramr/README.md

 > The legendary sword that forges smart contracts

-A toolkit for scaffolding OpenZeppelin-powered Solidity smart contracts, tests, and deployment scripts in Foundry projects.
+A toolkit for scaffolding OpenZeppelin-powered smart contracts, tests, and deployment scripts.
+Supports Solidity (Foundry) and Rust (Arbitrum Stylus) projects.

 🦀 Built with Rust 🦀